pascal-iding/pdf-bookmarking/README.md

 ## License

 This project is licensed under the GNU General Public License version 3 (GPL-3.0).
-Please see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for more details.
+Please see the [LICENSE](.>license.txt) file for more details.

 ## Attribution

 No attribution is neccessary.

-## Code of Conduct

-To understand our code of conduct when participating in this project, please review the [CONDUCT](/CONDUCT.md) file.

 ## Contribution

-If you want to contribute to this project, please refer to [Contribution](/CONTRIBUTING.md).
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 ## Contact

-Get in touch with me!
-Suggestions, feedback and contributions are very welcome.

-Name: Pascal Iding
-**Email:** pascaliding@gmail.com
 **Git Hub:** @pascal-iding

 ## Acknowledgements